Be comforted dear soul! There is always light behind the clouds.

 My fortunate is the ability to stay present—in the now—and give thanks and praise.
 Present living was not always a possibility for me in the past, but now, living in this moment befriends me.
 With life filled with trials and tribulations, it’s not so easy, especially these days, with political differences and a virus that doesn’t seem to disappear.
 And of course, not seeing loved ones because of distance or perhaps their passing.

-It was only days before Thanksgiving my dad passed away four years ago.
+It was only days before Thanksgiving my dad passed away five years ago and my beloved aunt two weeks ago.
 I hurt.
-I’m still processing the loss.
-Yes, he had a very long and beautiful life, but letting go is never easy.
-I believe one of his favorite holidays was Thanksgiving.
-He loved good food.
+I’m still processing the losses.
+Yes, both had very long and beautiful lives, but letting go is never easy.
+I believe one of their favorite holidays was Thanksgiving.
+They loved good food.
 I love good food.
 And today I love good, clean, non-processed food.

 Holiday season for the food addict is like line after line of cocaine, except it’s food.
 And with food on this festive foody kinda day, it’s tough to abstain.
 Nobody would think to offer the recovered drug addict lines of cocaine, but we give little thought to the binge eater on this merry season.